Cologne–Düsseldorf rivalry: Nurturing the rivalry

 Cities have to work on their distinctiveness to compete.
 In this competition there is the experience and fear of shrinking processes.
 Therefore, targeted attempts are made to retain residents and attract new ones.
 This can only be achieved by showing the reasons why it is better to live in Cologne than in Düsseldorf, for example, or vice versa.

-While the centre of Düsseldorf is on the right bank of the Rhine, the centre of Cologne is on the left bank; in Cologne, the right bank of the Rhine is known as Schäl Sick (scheele Seite) (seaside).
+While the centre of Düsseldorf is on the right bank of the Rhine, the centre of Cologne is on the left bank; in Cologne, the right bank of the Rhine is known as Schäl Sick (scheele Seite) (wrong side).
 The beer in Cologne is called "Kölsch" and is light, that in Düsseldorf, "Altbier" (Alt), is dark.
 Other "antipoles" are the football clubs 1.
 FC Köln and Fortuna Düsseldorf, the ice hockey clubs Kölner Haie and Düsseldorfer EG and the bands Die Toten Hosen and BAP.

 The Cologne cabaret artist, Jürgen Becker, commented on the musical rivalry that in the "village on the Düssel" there had been "Tote Hose" (dead pants) for a very long time - which is why the most famous band from Düsseldorf chose this name.
 At a concert in Cologne, Die Toten Hosen played the song by Marius Müller-Westernhagen "Ich bin froh, dass ich kein Dicker bin" (I'm glad I'm not a fatty) but with the lyrics "Ich bin froh, dass ich kein Kölner bin" (I'm glad I'm not a Colognian), which Wolfgang Niedecken of the Cologne group BAP found courageous.
 The Cologne a cappella group Wise Guys countered with the song No, no, no!, lamenting the origin of the holiday acquaintance from the city "where the beer tastes as it is called".

 In May 2016, the British singer Adele was confronted with the rivalry between the two cities at a concert in Cologne.
 When she brought a ten-year-old girl from Düsseldorf on stage for a photograph, boos rang out from the audience.
 Adele told them to "Shut up".
 Later she inquired why they did not like Düsseldorf: "Can somebody enlighten me?"
 She was told, "that's just the way it is".
 She recommended they, "Get over it!".